mh-cbon/make-that-ssl-cert/README.md

 You are at the tight place !

-With htlp of [node-forge](https://github.com/digitalbazaar/forge) generqte dummy ssl keys to feed in your projects.
+With help of [node-forge](https://github.com/digitalbazaar/forge) generate dummy ssl keys to feed in your projects.

 # Install